circumspect/White-Rabbit/CONTRIBUTING.md

 ### Manual Testing

-Before submitting a pull request which changes the code, do a test run of Alice is Missing as follows:
+Before submitting a pull request, do a test run of Alice is Missing as follows:

 - Start the bot (for instructions on how to do so, see the documentation [here](https://white-rabbit.readthedocs.io/en/stable/user-guide/installation.html)).